dougtommet/DeliriumHarmonization/master.md

 ## Summary of Results So Far
 ### IRT Models (dichotomous outcomes) estimated for all three instruments: CAM-S, DRS, MDAS

-The instrument item responses were dichtomized into "none" vs "any" symptom.
+The instrument item responses were dichotomized into "none" vs "any" symptom.

 The model fit to 6 or 7 core items per instrument is good.
 The core items include Sleep disturbance, Perceptual disturbance, Psychomotor agitation/retardation, Orientation, Attention, and Memory impairment.